Dragons' Den contender: how managers can achieve effective communication

 When thinking about different personalities, it can also sometimes feel like a personal and emotional attack - after all, we’re only human.
 This can often be where clashes come into play.
 Two people not getting along can be a real challenge.

-But by implementing effective communication as a standard – these things can be overcome.
 So, consider why two people aren’t getting along in the workplace.
 What’s the outcome you want to get to?
 Working out the root problem will help you find the solution.
 Speak to the people involved to understand what’s going on and talk to them about the effect or impact this can have on the business, team morale and individuals.

 Remember, it’s about bringing it back to respect and respecting others (no matter what your/their differences are).
-Difficult conversations are essential for people to be able to move forward and carry on delivering great work.
-It’s important to consider that you can deliver ‘bad news’ or ‘bad feedback’, if it’s factual, respectful and you are taking into account the person’s feelings – after all, this is your role as a manager.
+Tough conversations are essential for people to be able to move forward and carry on delivering great work.

 The importance of effective communication